AvinandanBose/clima_flutter_JSON_API_WeatherApp/README.md

-#Chimate APP
+# Climate APP

 ## Getting Started

-This a Climate Weather Condition based which take update from INTERNET.
+**This a Climate Weather Condition based which take update from INTERNET.**

-A few resources to get you started if this is your first Flutter project:
+`A few resources to get you started if this is your first Flutter project:`

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)